from Oliver Kannenberg

 The most important facts in brief:

 To date, eleven men and four women have held the second-highest office in the Federal Republic of Germany.
-Since 1949, the CDU has nominated eleven, the SPD three and the CSU one candidate for the parliamentary presidency.
+Since 1949, the CDU has nominated eleven candidates for the parliamentary presidency, the SPD three and the CSU one.
 A look at the selection of Bundestag presidents and the criteria on which it is based reveals the following results:

 Sign up to receive updates, promotions, and sneak peaks of upcoming products.
 Plus 20% off your next order.